p-matt/occ-bananas/README.md

 ## Improvements
+Remake the preprocess of the images to exactly match with the preprocess applied to the pre trained model :heavy_multiplication_x:
 Display an overview of some recent predictions on the interface through an external database :banana:
 Collect more data and remake the training :banana:
 Multiple bananas predictions from the interface :heavy_multiplication_x: